franciscoxavier04/pm-BIM/docs/user-guide/file-management/one-drive-integration/README.md

 To navigate one level up or to go back to the root, simply click on the relevant parent in the breadcrumbs.

+> [!TIP]
-> **Info**: If you have navigated particularly deep (over 4 levels), intermediate levels might be collapsed to save space, but you’ll always be able to navigate back to the immediate parent or the root to go backwards.
+> If you have navigated particularly deep (over 4 levels), intermediate levels might be collapsed to save space, but you’ll always be able to navigate back to the immediate parent or the root to go backwards.

+You can also directly create a new folder within your Sharepoint folder structure at this point by using the **New folder** button.

 To save the files you uploaded to the currently open folder, click on the **Choose location** button.